CovHackSoc/demos/2018/asm_2018-01-30/README.md

 This was my code from live demoing how to program a hello world in AMD64 ASM from CovHackSoc's first meetup.

+## Notes

+This was targeting Linux running on AMD64, so you won't be able to run it on 32 bit machines or anything other than Linux.

 ## Demo

 * started with a blank file and setup the sections `.text` and `.data`.